The Ultimate Push Day Workout Guide + 7 Best Exercises

 This is a great exercise for building strength and mass in your chest muscles.
 It allows for a deeper stretch than the barbell bench press, and gives you the ability to improve your mind-muscle connection in the pectorals.

 To do a chest press, lie on your back on a weight bench or other sturdy surface, with a dumbbell in each hand.
 Then, slowly extend both arms up so that they are directly over your chest.
 Hold the position for 1-2 seconds, then slowly lower your arms back down.
-Repeat this movement 10-15 times.
+Repeat this movement 10-15 times, or try incorporating the incline press, flat bench press, and chest fly for more upper pec activation and growth.

 Barbell Bench Press